-Digital Transformation affects three key areas of an organisations value proposition:
+Digital Transformation affects three key areas of an organizations value proposition:

 1. customer experience